Lebo-Madikane/system-engineering-devops/shell-redirections/README.md

 1 - A bash script that displays file content to screen.

 2 - A bash script that display contents of two files.

+3 - A bash script that prints the first 10 lines of a file (/etc/passwd).